Registration FAQ

 Q: What is the difference between NOVICE, PREP & PREMIER?

-- A: PREMIER is intended for students who are a bit more committed to cheer.
-Premier teams will practice twice a week as a team and are also required to take an additional tumbling class of choice.
+• A: PREMIER is intended for students who are more committed to cheer.
+Premier teams will practice twice a week as a team and are also required to take a tumbling class and conditioning class.
 Premier teams will compete in 2-5 competitions.
-Premier teams require an evaluation, and students will be placed on a team once evaluated.
+Premier teams require an evaluation and students will be placed on a team once evaluated.

 Q: What is the difference between Tiny, Mini, Youth, Junior and Senior

-- A: These are divisions based on birth year.
-Some of our classes list the ages we are looking for a specific cheer team even though the division range may be much larger!
+• A: These are divisions based on birth year.
+Some of our classes list the age range we are requiring for a specific cheer team, even though the division range may be much larger!
 Our Novice and Prep Divisions are listed below:

 Q: My athlete has never cheered before but would like to compete, what team should we join?